nim-lang/nimble/readme.markdown

 * `dependencies` - JSON array of paths to Nimble packages directories.

-The format for included develop files is the same as the project's develop file, but their validation works slightly different.
+The format for included develop files is the same as the project's develop file.

-Validation rules:
+Develop files validation rules:

 * The included develop files must be valid.
-* The packages listed in `dependencies` section must be dependencies required by the package's `.nimble` file and to be in the required by its version range.
-Transitive dependencies are not allowed, but this may be changed in the future.
-* The packages listed in the included develop files are required to be valid **Nimble** packages, but they are not required to be valid dependencies of the current project.
+* The packages listed in the `dependencies` section and in the included develop files are required to be valid **Nimble** packages, but they are not required to be valid dependencies of the current project.
 In the latter case, they are simply ignored.
 * The develop files of the develop mode dependencies of a package are being followed and processed recursively.
 Finally, only one common set of develop mode dependencies is created.